simper2025/BadgerClan/README.md

 ### Features
 - [ ] Limit the number of players
 - [ ] Ability to boot players from a game that hasn't started
+- [ ] Limit the size of the client move list
+- [ ] Game Log
+- [ ] Ability for host to slow down the game, make tick interval variable
+- [ ] Tournament system
+- [ ] Randomize start postions
+- [ ] Ability to increase board size for more players
+- [ ] Turn off default bots for game day, players must host bots
+- [ ] Hover over a team name to highlight thier units on the board
+- [ ] Pass team name so that you can add in friendly teams
 - [x] Host can end the game from the game page, in cases of stalemate or false start
 - [x] Timeout the calls to clients
-- [ ] Limit the size of the client move list
 - [x] Don't make calls to dead teams
 - [X] Ability for the host to restart the game with the same players
 - [X] Add a game leader board
 - [x] Delete the weather and counter page
-- [ ] Game Log
-- [ ] Second Leaderboard with number of kills
+- [X] Second Leaderboard with number of kills
-- [ ] Ability for host to slow down the game, make tick interval variable

 ### Bugs